simonmaddox/node-hashblue-live/README.md

 ```

 For clarity you can also pass `true` to the deliverOnGSM
-callback, and that will try to deliver the message in the usual way.
+method, and that will try to deliver the message in the usual way.

 If you don't call `deliverOnGSM`, the message will be
 automatically delivered.